n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 ### Setup DNS

 n8n typically operates on a subdomain.
 Create a DNS record with your provider for the subdomain and point it to the IP address of the Droplet.
+The exact steps for this depend on your DNS provider, but typically you need to create a new [CNAME or A record](https://ns1.com/resources/dns-records-explained){:target="_blank"} for the n8n subdomain.

 ### Open ports

-To set up secure connections to the Droplet, you need to open the following ports in the Droplet's firewall:
+To set up secure connections to the Droplet, you need to open the following ports in the Droplet's firewall by running the following two commands:

 ```shell
 sudo ufw allow 80